automation-tasks-rs/cargo-auto/template_new_pwa_wasm/DEVELOPMENT.md

 # Development details

-## CRDE - Containerized Rust Development Environment
+## CRUSTDE - Containerized Rust Development Environment

-I recommend using the CRDE - Containerized Rust Development Environment to write Rust projects.
+I recommend using the CRUSTDE - Containerized Rust Development Environment to write Rust projects.
 Follow the instructions here <https://github.com/automation-tasks-rs/docker_rust_development>.

 It is an isolated development environment that will not mess with you system.
 It will work on Linux (tested on Debian) and inside WSL (Windows Subsystem for Linux).